Welcome to PayPal!

 This user agreement is a contract between you and PayPal, Inc. governing your use of your PayPal account and the PayPal services.
 It applies to U.S. PayPal accounts only.
 If you are an individual, you must be a resident of the United States or one of its territories and at least 18 years old, or the age of majority in your state of residence to open a U.S. PayPal account and use the PayPal services.
 If you are a business, the business must be organized in, operating in, or a resident of, the United States or one of its territories to open a U.S. PayPal account and use the PayPal services.

-Please read carefully all of the terms and conditions of this user agreement, the terms of these policies, and each of the other agreements that apply to you.
+Please read carefully all of the terms and conditions of this user agreement, the terms of the above policies, and each of the other terms and agreements that apply to you.

-We offer two types of PayPal accounts: personal PayPal accounts and business PayPal accounts, both covered by this user agreement.
+We offer two types of PayPal accounts: PayPal personal accounts (or “personal accounts”) and PayPal business accounts (or “business accounts”), both covered by this user agreement.